barbazul/1kfa/mod_guide_campaigns.md

 ### The Chapter 8 Move

-The first time any player's character:
+The first time any PC:

  * employs skills or treasures the they attained during their adventure to defeat the Threshold Guardian